franz-sotoleal/PQD-BE/README.md

 # Product Quality Dashboard

+### Intro
+The PQD stands for Product Quality Dashboard, which is a system that I implemented during my master thesis at the University of Tartu (Software Engineering curriculum).
+In short, the idea is to read data from different static analysis tools and visualize them all together in a dashboard to provide easier overview of the software product quality metrics, extracted from various sources.
+In addition, the system provides a quality level between 0 and 1 (or 0 - 100%) to make it easier to track the changes of quality through time.

 The PQD is a system that collects data from tools, such as SonarQube and Jira, calculates software quality level, and displays the data into a dashboard.
 The PQD is meant to provide straightforward overview of quality, and it is built with future extension kept in mind.

 The PQD system is made of three components: PQD-API, PQD-Front, and PQD-DB.
 PQD-API is the main component of the system.
 The PQD-API is implemented using Hexagonal architecture.
 PQD-Front is the user interface of the system.
 PQD-DB is the database of the system, that is used by the PQD-API.